psychemedia/island-storynotes/odo.md

 the urgent entreaty of Robert of Mortain and others, at length gave way.
-Odo was at once set free, and was present at his brother’s funeral at Oaon, De speedily re- covered all his ancient honour in Normandy and, according to Orderic, already plotted to displace William Rufus by Robert in
+Odo was at once set free, and was present at his brother's funeral at Oaon, De speedily re- covered all his ancient honour in Normandy and, according to Orderic, already plotted to displace William Rufus by Robert in
 England.
-In llie autumn of 1087 be went over to England, regained his earldom, and wits present at William II’s first midwinter council.
+In llie autumn of 1087 be went over to England, regained his earldom, and wits present at William II's first midwinter council.
 But he could not recover his old import, ance ; and, being envious of the sap u - rior authority of William of St. Calais, bishop of Durham, lie now bucamo the centre of the
 Norman comqjirnoy against William.
-When tho war broke out, in Lcnl 1088, Odo him- self plundered Kent, and espocially the lands of Liinfmuc, to whose advice his four years' imprisonment was said to have bean duo
+When tho war broke out, in Lcnl 1088, Odo him- self plundered Kent, and especially the lands of Liinfmuc, to whose advice his four years' imprisonment was said to have bean duo
 (Wl i.Tj.
 Maul Gesia Begum, p.
 361).
 The king miu-cliod against Ilia uuclo in person, and captured Tunbridge Castle.
 At the news,
-Ouo lied to Ilia brother Robert at Povensey, whore, after a six woolen’ Biege, he was com- pelled to yield, promising to surrender Ro- chester also, and then leave England.
+Ouo lied to Ilia brother Robert at Povensey, whore, after a six woolen' Biege, he was com- pelled to yield, promising to surrender Ro- chester also, and then leave England.
 For this purpose Odo was sent with a guard to
-Rochester ; but the bishop’s friends rescued him, and refused to givo up the city.
-A fresh siege soon forced < )do 1 0 seek peace once more ; but. it was only after a remonstrance from Ria advisers that William would grant any t firms, and even thon tho bialiop’s peti- tion fur tho honours of war was indignantly rejected.
-Tho English in William’s army cried!
+Rochester ; but the bishop's friends rescued him, and refused to givo up the city.
+A fresh siege soon forced < )do 1 0 seek peace once more ; but. it was only after a remonstrance from Ria advisers that William would grant any t firms, and even thon tho bialiop's peti- tion fur tho honours of war was indignantly rejected.
+Tho English in William's army cried!
 ‘Halt ers 1 halters for the traitor bishop 1 Lot not the doer of evil go un- harmed I ' Odo was, however, permitted to